edgelesssys/contrast/docs/versioned_docs/version-1.4/components/runtime.md

 # Contrast Runtime

 The Contrast runtime is responsible for starting pods as confidential virtual machines.
-This works by specifying the runtime class to be used in a pod spec and by registering the runtime class with the apiserver.
+This works by specifying the runtime class to be used in a pod spec and by registering the runtime class with the API server.
 The `RuntimeClass` resource defines a name for referencing the class and a handler used by the container runtime (`containerd`) to identify the class.